core-wg/comi/draft-ietf-core-comi.md

 The FETCH request payload contains the list of instance-identifiers of the data node instances requested.

 The return response payload contains a list of data node instance-values in the same order as requested.
-A CBOR null is returned for each data node requested by the client, not supported by the server or not currently instantiated.
+A CBOR simple value »`undefined`« is returned for each data node requested by the client, not supported by the server or not currently instantiated.

 For compactness, indexes of the list instance identifiers returned by the FETCH response SHOULD be elided, only the SID is provided.
 That means that the client is responsible for remembering the full